Tanmay20030516/mnist-dataset/README.md

 # mnist-dataset
-Using various ML models on the MNIST digits dataset.
+Using various ML models on the MNIST (Modified National Institute of Standards and Technology) digits dataset.
+This dataset is really good for prototyping ML models.

 The models include-
 1. Logistic Regression
 2. SGDClassifier
 3. SVM Classifier